Information we collect

 If you register for an Account (where applicable), we may ask for your contact information, including items such as name, company name, address, email address, and telephone number.

-How do we share your information?
+How we use your information

-We will share aggregated demographic information with our partners.
+- Share aggregated demographic information with our partners.
 This is not linked to any personal information that can identify any individual person.

 We do not sell or otherwise disclose personal information about our website visitors, without their prior authorization.
 We may share information provided by our visitors with service providers we have retained to perform services on our behalf.
 These service providers are contractually restricted from using or disclosing the information except as necessary to perform services on our behalf or to comply with legal requirements.
 In addition, we may disclose information about you (i) if we are required to do so by law or legal process, (ii) to law enforcement authorities or other government officials, or (iii) when we believe disclosure is necessary or appropriate to prevent physical harm or financial loss or in connection with an investigation of suspected or actual illegal activity.

 We reserve the right to transfer any information we have about you in the event we sell or transfer all or a portion of our business or assets.
 Should such a sale or transfer occur, we will use reasonable efforts to direct the transferee to use the personal information you have provided through this website in a manner that is consistent with this Privacy Statement.